 The 2014 National Bridge Inventory (NBI) included 610,749 bridges and culverts with a span greater than 20 ft.
 Of those structures, 145,890 bridges (23.9% of the NBI) were indicated as structurally deficient or functionally obsolete.
 Furthermore, more than a half of the inventory corresponds to local bridges owned by Cities, Townships and Counties, of which 24% are structurally deficient or functionally obsolete, making up a large proportion of the structurally deficient bridges.
 One of the reasons a bridge may be considered structurally deficient is posting.
 As of 2014, over 10% of this nation’s bridges and culverts are posted for less than their legal load (FHWA, U.S., Department of Transportation 2014).
 There are many reasons for posting a highway bridge, a common one of which is a perceived loss of bridge capacity due to deterioration and damage.
 Another reason is the inability to perform analysis because of missing documentation and/or unknown properties.
 For example, as of 2012, 36,076 bridges over waterways are identified as having unknown foundations (FHWA, U.S. Department of Transportation, 2012).

 While the safety of our nation’s infrastructure is paramount, its mobility is also necessary for a thriving economy.
 Given the funding challenges faced by bridge owners, it behooves us to ensure that bridges are safely and accurately load rated and not unnecessarily posted.
 However, only 464 bridges are reported to have conducted load testing for rating (Hearn 2014).
-The implication is that many owners are not currently convinced of the cost- benefits of performing load rating by testing Indeed, a safe and reliable field load test requires equipment, time and expertise that demand a substantial price—one that escalates even further when user costs are considered.
+The implication is that many owners are not currently convinced of the cost- benefits of performing load rating by testing.
+Indeed, a safe and reliable field load test requires equipment, time and expertise that demand a substantial price—one that escalates even further when user costs are considered.

 Section 8 of the AASHTO Manual for Bridge Evaluation (2011) provides guidance for load testing as an alternative to computing the load rating of a bridge solely by analytical methods.
 This Manual indicates two types of load tests available for bridge evaluation: “diagnostic tests and proof tests.
 Bridges for which analytical methods of strength evaluation may significantly underestimate the actual strength are considered candidates for diagnostic load testing.
 Proof tests are used to establish the maximum safe load capacity of a bridge, where bridge behavior is within the linear-elastic range.”